How to Check If a Product Is Safe During Pregnancy

 Opinions vary online; published guidance does not.
 Confirm anything you are unsure about against recognised authorities: the FDA, ACOG and CDC in the US, the NHS in the UK, Health Canada, Australia's TGA, and the WHO.

-Step 4: Scan the barcode for an instant check
+Step 4: Scan the barcode for a label review

 Doing all of the above for every product is slow.
-A pregnancy safety app speeds it up.
-SafeMama lets you scan a product barcode and its AI analyses the ingredients against the same authorities listed above, then explains what it found — usually in a few seconds.
+A pregnancy safety app can help organize the review.
+SafeMama lets you scan a product barcode and review ingredient context informed by the same authorities listed above.
 SafeMama is free on the iOS App Store and Google Play.

 Step 5: Confirm with your healthcare provider